 Mårten Lange's Photos Speak Another Language

 Mårten’s work has been exhibited all over the world and published in numerous books, zines, mags and blogs.
 He also used to run his own photo book publishing company called Farewell Books.
-He recently moved to London and his new book Another Language is launching tonight, so he sent me a few preview images, which I liked so much I had to call him up for a chat.
+He recently moved to London and his new book Another Language was just released, so he sent me a few images, which I liked so much I had to call him up for a chat.

-Mårten Lange: I think so, yes.
+Mårten Lange: Thanks.
 I’ve worked on this book for a long time and now it’s finally ready.
 I shot hundreds of pictures over the course of a year and a half, but only 59 ended up in the book.
 It’s been a long process of editing, choosing materials and the cover and so on.